sig11b/yesminer/README.md

 - Colored and more informative output:
   * latency (by Overdrive5)
   * statistics
-- Allow expired SSL certificates and add option --cert-verify
 - Added Yespower variant:
   * Interchained (ITC) (and renamed historic yespowerITC)
+- Fixed YespowerEQPAY (EQPAY)
+- Allow expired SSL certificates and add option --cert-verify

 See [NEWS](NEWS) for summaries of older changes.